top of page

 Azure SQL Database can be configured to use one of two types of authentication:

 • SQL authentication uses a username and password.
 When you created the server for your database, you specified a "server admin" login with a username and password.
-Using these credentials, you can authenticate to any database on that server as the database owner.
+Using these credentials, you can authenticate as the database owner to any database on that server.

 • Azure Active Directory authentication uses identities managed by Azure Active Directory and is supported for managed and integrated domains.
-To use Azure Active Directory Authentication, you must create another server admin called the "Azure AD admin," which is allowed to administer Azure AD users and groups.
-This admin can also perform all operations that a regular server admin can.
+To use Azure Active Directory Authentication, you must create another server admin called the "Azure AD admin," who is allowed to administer Azure AD users and groups and can also perform all operations that a regular server admin can.

-Azure Active Directory authentication is a mechanism of connecting to Azure SQL Database and Azure Synapse Analytics by using identities in Azure Active Directory (AD).
-Azure AD provides an alternative to SQL Server authentication so you can stop the proliferation of user identities across database servers.
+Azure Active Directory authentication is a mechanism for connecting to Azure SQL Database and Azure Synapse Analytics using identities in Azure Active Directory (AD).
+It provides an alternative to SQL Server authentication so you can stop the proliferation of user identities across database servers.
 Azure AD authentication enables you to centrally manage the identities of database users and other Microsoft services in one central location.
 Central ID management provides a single place to manage database users and simplifies permission management.

 Azure AD Authentication with SQL V12DB